 Walsh article from 1924 |

-NOTE: this is a work in progress towards a possible historical marker for the story of the Tonkawa in early Austin.
-It is in no way a review of Tonkawa history.
-Rather, it is a critical review (trying to make sense) of a specific article written in 1924 by W.C.
-Walsh, and speculations / suppositions / historical errors made by film maker Bob O'Dell based on that article.
+NOTE: this is research done for a possible historical marker for the story of the Tonkawa in early Austin.
+It is not a review of Tonkawa history.
+Rather it is a critical review (trying to make sense) of a specific article written in 1924 by W.C.
+Walsh, and historical errors / speculation / embellishments made by film maker Bob O'Dell based on that article.
+As this was research done with time limitations (decisions about a historical marker) there may be duplication across sections as the content was "refactored" (to use a software development term) as research evolved over time.
+As Einstein said, "Make it as simple as possible, but not simpler".
+Given the time limitations yet importance of this topic I had to err on the side of being thorough versus "simple as possible".
+References at the end are informal but substantive enough for follow-up.

 #tonkawathemovie #Tonkawa #Austin-TonkawaFriendshipDay #HowTheTonkawaTribeCametoLiveinAustinTexas